29 Amazing Things To Do In La Paz, Mexico + Travel Tips

 Located just outside the city center on the road La Paz – Pichilingue, it is called Cerro de La Calavera, which means hill of skulls, for the peculiar rock formations that have been molded and eroded with time by wind and water, some of them forming skull-like sculptures as you can see in the picture below.
 It has become a sort of geological monument of the city.

-There are many legends about this place one of which says that during the Spanish invasion, the crew of a boat that disembarked here was affected by the flue.
+There are many legends about this place, one of which says that during the Spanish invasion, the crew of a boat that disembarked here was affected by the flu.
 Some died there and were buried on that hill.

-It is now home to morning routines of fit locals who come here to train and curious tourists who come to admire amazing sunsets and sunrises although the sunsets have more of an impact as the sun dip in the water right in front of your eyes.
+It is now home to the morning routines of fit locals who come here to train and curious tourists who come to admire amazing sunsets and sunrises, although the sunsets have more of an impact as the sun dips in the water right in front of your eyes.

 I went with a local friend in the morning and enjoyed the hike and views not only of the sunrise but also of the typical vegetation, among cactuses and typical desert plants, very different from what I am used to in the Caribbean.